 The ugly and chaotic scene took place right after the match between Zhejiang and Buriram United in the AFC Champions League on the evening of November 30.
-When the final whistle blew at the Huzhou Olympic Sports Center, in Huzhou, China (in this match Zhejiang won 3-2), players from both teams rushed into a brawl.
+When the final whistle blew at the Huzhou Olympic Sports Centre, in Huzhou, China (in this match Zhejiang won 3-2), players from both teams rushed into a brawl.
 After a few minutes of fighting, the "hot heads" cooled down.

-"Regardless of the cause of the fight, it is clear that the visiting team Buriram United did not have the necessary protection.
+"Regardless of the cause of the brawl, it is clear that the visiting team Buriram United did not have the necessary protection.
 Buriram United striker Ramil Sheydayev was punched and kicked by Zhejiang players.
 This is a very brutal image for a football match, many images and clips posted on social media show the extent of the incident went too far," shared ESPN 's Paul Murphy.

 Players from both teams then immediately rushed at each other despite the intervention of the coaching staff.
 The brawl ended with Pawn Pratap Singh (U.20 Fiji) and Hokky Caraka (U.20 Indonesia) receiving straight red cards.